-Some European citizens may still have restricted access to the European labour market for a certain period, however, depending on when a country joined the EU.
-Despite this, recruiting from Europe has now become as easy as recruiting domestically, overall
+However, some European citizens may still have restricted access to the European labour market for a certain period, depending on when a country joined the EU.
+Overall, however, recruiting from Europe has now become as easy as recruiting domestically.

-Thanks to our network, we can easily help companies reach out to other countries in Europe and recruit the best candidates for the job.
+'Thanks to our network, we can easily help companies reach out to other countries in Europe and recruit the best candidates for the job.
 The service is completely free and, as we're not "selling" anything, we can be more objective in serving the needs of employers and jobseekers.'